RKI027/ffxiv-huntmaps-maker/README.md

 1. Using TexTools, export the dds for each map somewhere (default TexTools path is a good choice)
 2. Edit `data/config.yaml` to adjust to your preferences, especially the paths
 3. Assuming you just exported the original dds map files, run: `python annotate.py check_files` and, assuming this came out without any error, run `python annotate.py backup_files`.
 From there, you're ready to work.
+4. review `zone_info.yaml` in case the asset path in the game files has changed (occasionally, SE will move a map from zonename to "zonename 00").
+Remove/Add/Amend a zonename entry for the zones concerned if needed.
+If the zonename entry doesn't exist, the script will use the true zone name.
-4. Edit the marker/legend styles in `data/config.yaml` as desired
+5. Edit the marker/legend styles in `data/config.yaml` as desired
-5. Run `python annotate.py annotate_map zone_name` to annotate that zone.
+6. Run `python annotate.py annotate_map zone_name` to annotate that zone.
 It will open a view of the annotated map
-6. Once ready, run `python annotate.py annotate_all`.
+7. Once ready, run `python annotate.py annotate_all`.
 All maps will be rendered and saved (both in the project path and in original asset path)
-7. With TexTools:
+8. With TexTools:

     * import one by one the new dds files
     * (optionally, for distribution), create a mod pack with these assets.